alicealys/iw5-gsc-utils/README.md

   }
   ```
 # IO

+The basepath for all IO functions is `Plutonium/storage/iw5`

 * `fopen(path, mode)`: Opens a file of given name with given mode, returns a file stream.
 * `fwrite(stream, text)`: Writes a string to a stream.
 * `fread(stream)`: Reads entire file.